Basic info

 There are clear scientific, methodological and socio-economic reasons for conducting the MACROPRU project.
 It is consistent with the attempts to underpin a social market economy within the “Europe 2020” Strategy, as well as with the European Commission’s support on research programmes on the public sector and social innovation.

 The results of the project might guide policy makers and central bankers on how to reshape financial regulations and calibrate macroprudential policies in order to minimise the adverse social effects and to reduce inequality (by supporting social policy).
-The project will expand our scientific knowledge about a new innovative tool that can be used in financial stability oversight, namely agent-based modelling.
+The project expanded our scientific knowledge about a new innovative tool that can be used in financial stability oversight, namely agent-based modelling.

 Gender equality